Drug interactions between cyclobenzaprine and Doxy-D

 - Cyclobenzaprine is used to treat the following conditions:

-A total of 353 drugs (2854 brand and generic names) are known to interact with Doxy-D.
+A total of 353 drugs are known to interact with Doxy-D.

 - Doxy-D is a member of the following drug classes: miscellaneous antimalarials, tetracyclines.